(adapted from the Academic Bulletin)

 - Examinees are not permitted to converse with anyone except a proctor during an examination.

-- Each examinee must physically turn in his/her USB, examination bluebook or answer sheet (also his/her examination if requested by the professor administering the exam) to the assigned proctor in each examination room in order to have his/her USB, examination bluebook or answer sheet (also his/her examination if requested by the professor administering the exam) individually logged-in.
-An examinee may not exit the examination room until he/she has witnessed the logging-in process of his/her USB, examination bluebook or answer sheet (and also his/her examination if requested by the professor administering the exam).
+- Each examinee must physically turn in his/her examination, bluebook, or answer sheet to the assigned proctor in each examination room.
+An examinee may not exit the examination room until he/she has witnessed the logging-in process of his/her examination, bluebook, or answer sheet.
 Any examinee who fails to comply with this rule will receive a failing grade for the examination.

-- Examinees are not permitted to discuss any aspect of the examination with the professor who administered the exam prior to the grades for that exam being filed with the Registrar.
+- Examinees are not permitted to discuss any aspect of the examination with the faculty member who administered the exam prior to the grades being filed and posted in DORI for that examination.
+Students with concerns regarding the examination should contact the Registrar.

-- Examinees wishing to type their examinations by the use of a laptop computer must furnish their own laptop computer and their own USB Flash drive.
-In addition, for examination purposes, all laptop computer memories will be locked out by the “Securexam Lockdown System” Program.
-Students must also: (a) Have the newest version of Securexam Student software installed on their laptops; (b) Securexam Installation Verification Waiver Form must be signed and turned into the Registrar’s Office prior to the first day of exams; (c) All first-time users must attend a Tune-Up session with the Center for Legal Information; and (d) Any problems with your laptop during the exam may require you to complete the exam in a bluebook.
-Additional regulations involving the use of laptop computers will be furnished to each examinee by the Registrar.
+- Examinees wishing to type their examinations by the use of a laptop computer must furnish and properly maintain their own laptop computer and power cords.
+Students must have (a) laptop compatible with the latest version of SofTest software; (b) the newest version of SofTest software installed on their laptops; and (c) completed the SofTest Practice Exam by the deadline specified.
+Any problems with a laptop during the exam may require student to complete the exam in a bluebook.
+Additional regulations involving the use of laptop computers will be furnished to each examinee by the Registrar via http://duq.edu/academics/schools/law/technology/laptop-exams.
+Students must have the latest version of SofTest installed prior to taking a Practice Exam.
+Students who fail to complete the Practice Exam within the specified time period will not be permitted to take their examinations on laptops.

 - Students are not permitted to wear or bring a hat or cap into the examination room.

-- All bookbags must be placed in the front of the exam room near the proctors.
-Purses must be placed on the floor near your seat.
+- All bookbags must be placed in the front of the examination room near the proctors.
+Purses must be placed on the floor near individual seats.